scamcoinxyz/pico/README.md

 sudo apt install miredo
 ```

-If you have static ip adress use [6to4](https://www.opennet.ru/docs/HOWTO/Linux+IPv6-HOWTO/configuring-ipv6to4-tunnels.html) instead.
+If you have static ip address use [6to4](https://www.opennet.ru/docs/HOWTO/Linux+IPv6-HOWTO/configuring-ipv6to4-tunnels.html) instead.

 3. Get python dependencies:
 ```bash